chrisoishi/slim-easy-template/README.md

 ### Validations request
-To validations your request data to check the example in AuthController.
+To validations your request data, please check the example in AuthController.
 The validations use respect/validation package (for docs access https://github.com/Respect/Validation)

 ## Middlewares